luismarques/qemu/docs/opentitan/pyot.md

 * `-k` / `--timeout` define the maximal duration of each QEMU session.
 QEMU is terminated or killed after this delay if the executed test has not completed in time.
 * `-F` / `--filter` when used, only tests whose filenames match one of the selected filter are considered.
 This option only applies to tests enumerated from the configuration file.
+If a filter starts with '!', any matching test is excluded.
 * `-K` / `--keep-tmp` do not automatically remove temporary files and directories on exit.
 The user is in charge of discarding any generated files and directories after execution.
 The paths to the generated items are emitted as warning messages.